- Your bank’s website: Sign in to your account and search for activate new card.

 Account deductions may not be applied immediately when the final amount isn't known.
 Visa has established these processes to protect Visa Debit card issuers, merchants and cardholders.

 For these types of purchases, Visa Debit card issuers may earmark cardholder funds to cover the estimated cost of the transaction.
-While most transactions have a hold of less than 24 hours, Visa protects cardholders by requiring issuers or financial institutions to remove all holds within 72 hours.
+While most transactions have a hold of less than 24 hours, Visa protects cardholders by requiring issuers or financial institutions to remove holds if the transaction hasn’t completed by defined timeframes for the type of merchant and transaction.

 Some account alert amounts, including online statements, may not reflect the final amount—especially at merchants where the final amount isn’t known such as restaurants and pay-at-the-pump fueling.
 The account alert amount may not be the final transaction amount that will post on your statement.
 Your online statement should reflect the final amount of the transaction by the next business day.